serbannacu/gxna/README.md

 ## Input

+All input files are standard text, with columns separated by spaces.
 Reference data resides in the [`refdata`](refdata) directory and includes interaction graph files such as `human.gra` and `mouse.gra`.
 Each microarray platform has a [probe annotation file](#probe-annotation-files) that maps each probe ID to its corresponding gene; multiple probes can map to the same gene.
+Genes are referenced by their numeric GeneID from the NCBI Gene database.

 Experiment data resides in the [`expdata`](expdata) directory.
-Each experiment needs at least two files: a `.phe` file containing the phenotype of each sample, and a `.exp` file containing expression data, one line per probe.
+Each experiment needs at least two files: a `.phe` file containing the sample phenotypes, and a `.exp` file containing expression data, one line per probe.
 Each line starts with the probe ID, followed by expression values (one per sample).

-All files are standard text, with columns separated by spaces.
-Genes are referenced by their numeric GeneID from the NCBI Gene database.
 Phenotypes can be any string.

 ## Examples